Skip to main content

 Usernames

 Username allocation is on a first-come first-served basis.
 If a username that you want is already taken we suggest that you try using underscores or numbers to create a variation.
-Some members of our community use Unsplash to create private collections of photos, so while an account may seem dormant, it can be active.
+Some members of our community use Unsplash to create private collections of images, so while an account may seem dormant, it can be active.

 We reserve the right to reclaim an account’s username if: